 - Bananas – Use bananas that are ripe to overripe for best results.

-- Vanilla extract – I use Rodelle brand or another good quality vanilla.
+- Vanilla extract – Use a good quality pure vanilla (not imitation).
 Try making your own vanilla extract for a deeper vanilla flavor.

 - Macadamia nuts – Chopped into small pieces; you’ll need some to fold into the cake batter plus extra for sprinkling over the frosted banana cake.

-You make Banana Macadamia Nut Cake in a single layer baking dish.
+You make Banana Macadamia Nut Cake in a 13×9 baking dish.
 So quick and simple!

 Tips & Tricks